 For the live streams of every game, you can order the NFL Sunday Ticket from DirecTV without a satellite subscription.
 Depending on where you live, you may have another option with NFLSundayTicket.TV.

 Major League Baseball offers streaming at MLB.TV.
-For $109.99 per year or $24.99 per month, you can watch every out-of-market game for the seasons.
-MLB.TV single team seasons cost $84.99, but there are some blackout markets, so every game for every team may not be available.
+Costs can vary depending on when in the year you sign up.
+At the time of this writing, for $105.99 per year or $24.99 per month, you can watch every out-of-market game for the seasons.
+MLB.TV single-team seasons cost $89.99, but there are some blackout markets, so every game for every team may not be available.

 NCAA College Sports